Hannah-Yu-0816/Sample_size_shiny_app/docs/index.md

 However, in reality, treatment effects can vary substantially across individuals.
 This heterogeneity in treatment response necessitates a shift from focusing solely on the overall effect to studying heterogeneous treatment effects (HTE).

+Despite increasing methodological advances in modeling HTE, a key gap remains: there is limited guidance on how to determine the appropriate sample size required to detect such heterogeneity reliably.
+Existing sample size formulas are largely designed for average effects and do not account for the increased complexity and statistical demands of identifying subgroups with differential responses.

-Our project specifically addresses the following questions: - What sample size is required to reliably detect HTE?
+Our project specifically addresses the following questions:

+- What sample size is required to reliably detect HTE?
 - How can simulation-based methods assist in planning studies that account for treatment effect variability?

 Through simulation-based approaches, we aim to provide practical guidance for researchers designing studies that seek to uncover treatment effect heterogeneity.